 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-Super simple, moist and delicious, this orange cake combines yogurt with fresh orange juice and zest.
+Simple, moist and delicious, this orange cake combines yogurt with fresh orange juice and zest.
 It’s a breeze to make in one bowl and keeps well and yummy for days.

-You’ll love the simplicity of this recipe!
+I love the simplicity of this recipe!
 While easy to make with a short ingredient list and minimal steps, this orange cake is simple yet delightful!

 Adapted from my popular yogurt cake, the recipe contains protein-rich yogurt that brings moisture without weighing down, while the orange syrup makes the sponge soft, flavorful, and gives you a beautiful shiny finish.